denten-books/plain-text/1-device.md

-Instrumental and institutional mechanisms alike fell under Moreno's suspicion: the plow, pen, book, gun; central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
+Instrumental and institutional mechanisms alike fell under Moreno's suspicion: the plow, pen, book, gun; central planning, corporate governance, and legal codex [@moreno_who_1953].
 All robots in that sense constitute a species of autonomous agency, a problem long in the background of Western liberal thought.[^ln1-consensus] For Moreno, books and bombs resembled one another because they both embodied volition detached from its human sources.
 Once in motion, both books and bombs seem to act in the world autonomously.
 The projectile acts at a distance; once launched, it completes its grim mandate even if the command to act is withdrawn.
 Technology of the word similarly decouples readers from writers.
 The book persists to mean in the absence of its author.
 Once decoupled, seemingly autonomous paper agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
 Agency so detached operates without consensus or comprehension.
-The book is "a robot par excellence," Moreno wrote [@moreno_who_1953, 238-9].
-It is a way of affecting change across time and space, but also of breaking the causal chain of agency.
+The book is "a robot par excellence," Moreno wrote [@moreno_who_1953, 600].
+It is a way of effecting change across time and space, but also of breaking the causal chain of agency.
 One cannot assign blame to a bullet or a book as these are not truly social actors that can participate in our sense of justice or responsibility.